sickozell/SickoCV/README.md

 When ticked, BAR pulses on the BAR output are duplicated on the BEAT output.

 - **On Run**
-"Beat Reset" resets metronome when the Run Button is switched on.
+"Reset Bar" resets metronome when the Run Button is switched on.
-"Reset Pulse" sends a reset pulse on Reset output when the Run Button is switched on.
+"Pulse to RST out" sends a reset pulse to the Reset output when the Run Button is switched on.

 - **On Stop**
 This submenu is the same as the previous one but when the Run Button is switched off.